-41. MEMBERSHIP TERMINATION OR REJECTION
+40. MEMBERSHIP TERMINATION OR REJECTION

+- 40.1.
+The Executive Committee may suspend or expel a person from being or becoming a member of the Centre if, in the opinion of the Executive Committee, that person has committed a breach of Centre rules and policies, the Centre's Constitution or By-Laws or, has undertaken any other action that is unbecoming or contrary to the interests of the Centre and/or the Association. - 40.2.
+Membership can be withdrawn under Rule 40.1 above by vote of more than 50% of the Centre Executive. - 40.3.
+Any person who has their membership terminated shall have the right to appeal before a Special General Meeting called for that purpose. - 40.4.
+The Centre may reject an application in a subsequent year based on non- compliance from the member to the Centre rules and policies, Centre's Constitution or By-Laws or action that is unbecoming or contrary to the interests of the Centre and/or Association.

+41. PARENT PARTICIPATION (includes Guardians and Carers)

 - 41.1.
-The Executive Committee may suspend or expel a person from being or becoming a member of the Centre if, in the opinion of the Executive Committee, that person has committed a breach of Centre rules and policies, the Centre's Constitution or By-Laws or, has undertaken any other action that is unbecoming or contrary to the interests of the Centre and/or the Association. - 41.2.
-Membership can be withdrawn under Rule 40.1 above by vote of more than 50% of the Centre Executive. - 41.3.
-Any person who has their membership terminated shall have the right to appeal before a Special General Meeting called for that purpose. - 41.4.
-The Centre may reject an application in a subsequent year based on noncompliance from the member to the Centre rules and policies, Centre's Constitution or By-Laws or action that is unbecoming or contrary to the interests of the Centre and/or Association. - 41.5.
-Any person who has their membership rejected shall have the right to appeal before a Special General Meeting called for that purpose.

-42. PARENT PARTICIPATION (includes Guardians and Carers)

-- 42.1.
 Athletics can only operate effectively when parents support each other.
-Parents will be required to participate through rostered duties as allocated by your Club/Centre. - 42.2.
+Parents will be required to participate through rostered duties as allocated by your Club/Centre. - 41.2.
 Officials are required to sign on with the Co-ordinator of Officials against their allocated rostered duty.
-Officials should be signed in by 0735 / 1635 at the latest so as to commence the program on time. - 42.3.
+Officials should be signed in by 0735 / 1635 at the latest so as to commence the program on time. - 41.3.
 If a parent fails to participate by not completing their allocated rostered duty they will be given a formal written warning by the Club Manager which may be transmitted by mail or electronically.
-The allocated roster duty must have been advised more than 7

-(seven) days in advance.
-The club must take into consideration family situation and reasons for non-compliance.
+The allocated roster duty must have been advised more than 7(seven) days in advance.
+The club must take into consideration family situation and reasons for noncompliance. - 41.4.

-- 42.4.
 Failure to complete a rostered duty on a second occasion will result in a second formal written warning by the Club Manager, which may be transmitted by mail or electronically.
-The Centre Chairperson will be advised of the failure to complete a second allocated rostered duty and will log the incident for future reference. - 42.5.
-Failure to complete further rostered duties following two formal warnings, may result in the family's athletes not being allowed to compete at the Centre for the remainder of that season.
+The Centre Chairperson will be advised of the failure to complete a second allocated rostered duty and will log the incident for future reference. - 41.5.
+Failure to complete further rostered duties following two formal warnings, may result in the family athletes not being allowed to compete at the Centre for the remainder of that season.
 Consideration will also be given to not permitting the family to register with the Centre the following season.